calmm-js/atom.undo/README.md

 #### Replace.never

-The default `never` policy is to never replace; changes always create history.
+The default `never` policy is to never replace and always generate history.

 #### Replace.youngerThan(periodInMilliseconds)

-The `youngerThan` policy is to replace if the previous entry is younger than the given period in milliseconds.
+The `youngerThan` policy is to replace, without generating history, when the previous entry is younger than the given period in milliseconds.